VaradaramSK/Ex-2-CD-Lab/README.md

 # Ex-2-GENERATION OF LEXICAL TOKENS LEX FLEX TOOL
+# AIM:
-# AIM:To write a lex program to implement lexical analyzer to recognize a few patterns.
+# To write a lex program to implement lexical analyzer to recognize a few patterns.
 # NAME: VARADARAM SK
 # REG NO: 212223040232
 # ALGORITHM